bricofoy/yasm/README.md

 state was so it can be resumed by :

 `void resume()`
-resume the machine execcution to the last used state.
+resume the machine execution to the last used state.
 A stopped machine can also be restarted using `next(state)` to restart from another state.

 `unsigned long timeOnState() `